raju-a/Automating-Electron-Using-WebDriver/README.md

 ##1.
 Setup the Environment

-   We need chromeDriver, Download from [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) have chromedriver in your project
+   We need chromeDriver, Download from [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 ##2.
 Start ChromeDriver